OulinG138/CSC148-Winter-2023/README.md

 # CSC148-Winter-2023
-A private repo for CSC148
+A public repo for CSC148
 - Lectures
 - Labs
 - Assigments